 We have seen several ships referred to as royal navy training ships over time.
 Here we will list ships both chrologically and by ship name.
 As far as we know, the Royal Navy trained boys aboard active duty ships until 1855 when the first naval training ship was commissioned.
 A 1896 reports lists active trainong ships.
 The Impregnable and Lion were at Devonport.
 The Boscawen was located at Portland.
 The St. Vincent was located at Portsmouth.
 The Caledonia was located at Queensferry.
 Listing the Royal Navy training ships is a little complicated.
 For one thing the Navy replaced many of the ships, but kept the old names.
 Another complication is that all sorts of other agencies set up training programs as a way of dealing with orphans and delinquents.
 I am not entirely sure of the relationship with the Royal Navy.
 The objective was to prepare the boys to enter either the Royal Navy or the Merchant Marine.
 We will archieve any information we can find here.

 A HBC reader tells us that the Royal Navy establishments were less spartan and generally shore-based.
 This was certainly the case by the 20th century.
-The Royal Navy did, however, use these ships as training facilities in the 19th century.
-HBC notes Prince Albert complaining to naval authorities about them.
-The Royal Navy did not remedy this situation until the Osbourne Naval Training School was opened at Victoria and Albert's family retreat in 19?? and later the Dartmouth Naval College.
+The Royal Navy did, however, use these ships as training facilities in the 19th andc early-20th centuries.
+HBC notes Prince Albert complaining to naval authorities about them soon after they were created.
+We are not sure what action the Admiralty took.
+There of course were other schools to train officers.
+The Royal Navy opened the Osbourne Naval Training School at Victoria and Albert's family retreat in 19?? and later the Dartmouth Naval College.

 The training ships continued to be used for orphanages and reformatories into the 20th century.